tylermercer/personal-website/src/content/posts/software/how-i-organize-my-css.md

    the full expressive power of CSS, embracing the cascade instead of treating it like a quirk to be patched over.

-6. Because every class that's used across multiple files has a prefix, **it's easy to find the usages of that class**.
+6. Because every class that’s used across multiple files has a prefix, **it’s easy to find the usages of that class**.
 I can find all usages of `u-pattern` easier than I could find usages of `pattern`---the latter would have many false-positive search results in my codebase.